ForAllSecure/rules_mayhem/README.md

 - [ ] Run the `mayhem_run` targets with `bazel run` instead of `bazel build`
 - [ ] Use output flag for `mayhem run` instead of custom wrapper script
 - [ ] Tests are currently `sh_test` only and do not run on Windows

+If you want to help any of the above, feel free to open a PR!